NEWAGE-Labs/nal.docs/docs/current release/QSM.md

 Validation of a method establishes, by systematic laboratory studies, that the performance characteristics of the method meet the specifications related to the intended use of the test results.

 The performance characteristics of a validation plan includes, as applicable:

-* Selectivity and specificity
+- Selectivity and specificity

-* Range
+- Range

-* Linearity
+- Linearity

-* Sensitivity
+- Sensitivity

-* Limit of detection (LOD)
+- Limit of detection (LOD)

-* Limit of quantitation (LOQ)
+- Limit of quantitation (LOQ)

-* Ruggedness
+- Ruggedness

-* Accuracy
+- Accuracy

-* precision
+- Precision

-* reporting limit
+- Reporting Limit

-* repeatability
+- Repeatability

-* reproducibility
+- Reproducibility

-* recovery
+- Recovery

-* confirmation techniques
+- Confirmation Techniques

-* criteria for the number of samples tested to validate method as per defined scope of method
+- Criteria for the number of samples tested to validate method as per defined scope of method

-* action levels where defined by regulation
+- Action levels where defined by regulation

-* quality control incorporating statistics as applicable
+- Quality Control incorporating statistics as applicable

-* interpretation of population results as applicable
+- Interpretation of population results as applicable

 ###### 7.2.2.4 Method Validation Records ######